 “The cariye who fetched the mirror claims there was a discolored lump where her arm met her shoulder,” he said.
 “It was bulbous, and sensitive; she screamed when she saw it, or when she touched it, or both—the girl wasn’t sure.
 Another concubine—the one she shoved aside when she fled—also thought she saw a patch of bruised or blackened flesh.
 Everything happened too quickly for her to be sure.”

-“We’re concerned,” said the eunuch, “that these recent odalisque errors, admittedly rather inexplicable and, if the case were to come to court, hard to pin conclusively on the dealer”—he gave me the distinct impression that such proceedings would be superfluous where matters concerning harem security were concerned—“are part of a sophisticated Crusader plot.
+“We’re concerned,” said the eunuch, “that these recent odalisque errors, admittedly rather inexplicable and, if the case were to come to court, hard to pin conclusively on the dealer”—he gave me the distinct impression that such proceedings would be superfluous where harem security was at stake—“are part of a sophisticated Crusader plot.